Entry into the Schengen Area

 More information can be obtained at any Schengen Member states’ embassy.
 Detailed information about entry regulations, passport requirements and recent changes in specific countries is also available on the IATA Travel Centre website.

-List of current Schengen Member States:
+List of current Schengen member states: